"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Discussion

 \section{Discussion}

-Motivations for joining OnlyFans were similar to those of the gig workers we discussed in the related work section.
+OnlyFans provides many of the same opportunities for creators that other gig work platforms do.
 For example, flexibility allowed disabled participants and those caring for dependents to build schedules that suited them better than those imposed by regular work.
-Our participants also shared motivations with other content creators such as a desire for (sexual) self expression.
-However, our participants were also attracted to join OnlyFans for a unique set of reasons specific to the platform, namely the brand notoriety and market share directly caused by two factors: 1) the celebrity hype and general public discourse surrounding the platform and 2) the lack of internal discoverability, which forces \emph{external discovery}.
-We posit that these factors also drove an increase in mainstream general acceptance of OnlyFans as a platform, and reduced stigma of participating in it as a creator, despite its proximity to other---more stigmatized---forms of sex work such as webcamming and traditional pornography.
+Similar to other content creators, our participants also found OnlyFans to offer a creative outlet for (sexual) self expression.
+Beyond these factors, our participants were also attracted to join OnlyFans for a unique set of reasons specific to the platform, namely the brand notoriety and market share directly caused by two factors: 1) the celebrity hype and general public discourse surrounding the platform, and 2) the lack of internal discoverability, which forces creators to do external promotion.
+We posit that these factors also drove an increase in mainstream general acceptance of OnlyFans as a platform and reduced the stigma of participating in it as a creator relative to other forms of sex work such as webcamming and traditional pornography.